sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 ## <a name="hands-on"></a> Hands-on

 ### <a name="1.-Access-the-user-interface"></a> 1.
-Access the user interface
+Access the User Interface

 #### Login to the UI

-The UI (short for User Interface) is the web site that allows you to interact with the HPC Cloud.
+The UI (short for User Interface) is the web site that allows you to manage you  part of the HPC Cloud.
 * Open the UI page in your browser: https://ui.hpccloud.surfsara.nl/
 * Log in with the username and password assigned to your team.
 If you don't have a demo account yet, go back to [Prepare your laptop](#preparation) section.